Lake George School Nutrition

 - Butternut Squash seeds can be seasoned, roasted and eaten just like pumpkin seeds

-Jeff DeStefanis was hired as the new Chef/Food Service Director beginning January 5, 2015.
+Jeff DeStefanis was hired as the Chef/Food Service Director in Jan.
+2015.

-Chef Jeff explained that he comes from a big Italian family where food was the center of family life and Sunday dinners with family was the way of life.
+Chef Jeff comes from a big Italian family where food was the center of family life and Sunday dinners with family were a way of life.

 Originally from the New Hartford area near Utica, Chef Jeff said it was those family dinners at his grandmother’s house that initially got him interested in food preparation.

 In high school, while attending the culinary program at Oneida-Madison BOCES Chef Jeff got hooked on cooking when he participated in cooking competitions and pursued a college degree in culinary arts at Paul Smith’s College.